The Baker's Wife (musical): Act One

-It's early autumn in the tiny French village of Concorde, still surprisingly provincial in the mid-1930s; we see several tables occupied at the cafe.
-Denise, the wife of the proprietor, tends to her chores while singing "Chanson": first in French, then English.
-She sees the same faces every day, but sometimes, things can happen that change you, making life different and new.
+The act opens in the early autumn of the mid-1930s in the small French village of Concorde.
+At a local cafe, the proprietor's wife, Denise, tends to her chores while singing "Chanson" in both French and English.
+Through the song, she reflects on her repetitive daily routine and expresses a desire for unexpected change.

 Focus is shifted to the customers at the tables.
 Bits of conversation are heard: complaints from a gardener whose neighbor's tree is shading his spinach; an argument between the local priest and the school teacher who has been teaching that Joan of Arc "thought" she heard voices; the owner of a well quarrelling with the neighbor whose dog had breached that well seven years previously.
 The bickering villagers insist to one another that their lives would be much better "If It Wasn't for You".
 All are anticipating the arrival of the baker: the village has been without bread since the previous baker died, and tensions are running higher than normal.

 The Marquis enters with his three "nieces" and welcomes the new baker, Aimable Castagnet.
 Accurately named, he is a jolly, middle-aged fellow.
 With him is his young and beautiful wife Geneviève, whom the Marquis mistakes for the baker's daughter.
 The error is quickly addressed, but does not go unremarked by the townspeople.
 With Pompom, their cat, the couple is shown to their new home — with comments from the townsfolk, about the baker robbing the cradle, following in their wake.

 In their new bakery, Aimable is clearly pleased with his new shop.
 To Geneviève, he sings "Merci, Madame", as enchanted with her as he is with his new surroundings.
 He is excited about the prospects of a prosperous life with a family.
 The villagers, too, are pleased with the return of "Bread" to the small town.